 If you want to make the most out of your swim fins and do not want your feet to get bruised, then here is all you need to know about choosing your swim fins.

-- While choosing your swim fins, you must think you want open heel swim fins or closed heels.
+• While choosing your swim fins, you must think about whether you want open-heeled swim fins or closed heels.
 I much prefer the open-heel swim fins because they provide a fuller range of motion.

-- Sock Or Not To Sock: Last but not least, is to check whether you would need water socks with your swim fins or not.
-Sometimes it becomes difficult to swim if you get a blister when using your fins.
+5. Sock Or Not To Sock: Last but not least, is to check whether you would need water socks with your swim fins or not.
+Sometimes, it becomes difficult to swim if you get a blister when using your fins.

 Are There Wide Swim Fins?